dmentipl/plonk/docs/source/overview.rst

 read from file it is cached in memory, so that subsequent calls are faster.

-To see what arrays are loaded into memory you can use the :py:meth:`loaded_arrays` method.
+To see what arrays are loaded into memory you can use the :meth:`~Snap.loaded_arrays` method.

 .. code-block:: pycon

     >>> snap.loaded_arrays()
     ('position',)

-Use :py:meth:`available_arrays` to see what arrays are available.
+Use :meth:`~Snap.available_arrays` to see what arrays are available.
 Some of these arrays are stored on file, while others are computed as required.

 .. code-block:: pycon